Visiting the Guinness Storehouse is a must for Stout drinkers, but what if you don’t like dark beer — or beer at all?

 After all that learning, you’ve earned a drink!
 Luckily, your visit culminates in tasting the freshest pint you’ll likely ever have of Guinness — brewed right there at St. James’s Gate.
 And, if you still aren’t sold on sipping the Black Stuff, The Gravity Bar pours one or two other kinds of Guinness beers.

 The Gravity Bar is definitely the highlight of visiting the Guinness Storehouse.
 Sitting 46 meters (about 150 feet) above Dublin, it is the highest bar in the city.
-With panoramic views, you’ll see out to the Wicklow Mountains on a clear day.
+You’ll see out to the Wicklow Mountains with panoramic views on a clear day.

 What To Know Before You Go